Cogut Institute for the Humanities

 Thursday, April 9, 2026 & Friday, April 10, 2026

-The Center for Environmental Humanities at Brown (CEHAB) presents a two-day hybrid symposium gathering scholars, artists, and activists from a range of disciplinary and interdisciplinary perspectives and sites of analysis to consider the scope and scale of mining and extractive zones in the digital age.
+The Center for Environmental Humanities at Brown (CEHAB) presented a two-day hybrid symposium gathering scholars, artists, and activists from a range of disciplinary and interdisciplinary perspectives and sites of analysis to consider the scope and scale of mining and extractive zones in the digital age.

-The symposium will host an artist’s talk and performance, scholarly panel presentations, a conversation with anti-extractive activists, an online flash panel, and a keynote presentation to facilitate close study and engaged conversation toward alternate epistemologies, approaches, and practices that are crucial for understanding and engaging our current global/local climate of extraction and the transitions in the global (dis)order.
+The symposium hosted an artist’s talk and performance, scholarly panel presentations, a conversation with anti-extractive activists, an online flash panel, and a keynote presentation to facilitate close study and engaged conversation toward alternate epistemologies, approaches, and practices that are crucial for understanding and engaging our current global/local climate of extraction and the transitions in the global (dis)order.

 From the Planetary